 For any failed courses not qualifying for compensation, students must carry out 'Resits for Professional Purposes' (RPPs).

-Progression or graduation will only will then only be permitted once they have achieved the equivalent of full passes in at least 100 credits of courses, plus a result of over 40% or above in the remaining 20 credits.
-However, the mark obtained at the first attempt will be used to calculate the MSc average and degree award.
+Graduation will then only be permitted once they have achieved the equivalent of full passes in at least 100 credits of courses, plus a result of 40% or above in the remaining 20 credits.
+These 100 credits do not include the dissertation, which must be passed at the first attempt.
+The marks obtained at the first attempt will be used to calculate the MSc average and degree award.

 Students who meet the University requirements for graduation, but who fail to meet The Engineering Council requirements will be eligible for the award of the unaccredited MSc in Engineering Technology (Sustainable Energy Systems).